-The Company did not have any borrowings and did not use derivative instruments for currency hedging during the year ended 31 December 2022.
+The Company did not have any borrowings and did not use derivative instruments for currency hedging during the year ended 31 December 2023.
 The Company has an investment in the Templeton European Long-Short Equity SIF which uses derivatives.

-Principal and Emerging Risks
+Emerging and Principal Risks

-The Board, through delegation to the Audit and Management Engagement Committee, has undertaken a robust annual assessment and review of all the risks facing the Company, together with a review of any new and emerging risks which may have arisen during the year, including rising levels of inflation and heightened geopolitical events following the invasion of Ukraine.
-These risks are formalised within the Company's risk assessment matrix which is formally reviewed on a regular basis.
+The Board, through delegation to the Audit and Management Engagement Committee, has undertaken a robust annual assessment and review of all the risks facing the Company, together with a review of any new and emerging risks which may have arisen during the year.
+These risks are formalised within the Company's risk assessment matrix which is formally reviewed on at least an annual basis and ad-hoc by the Audit and Management Engagement Committee when required.

-The principal risks and uncertainties facing the Company, together with a summary of the mitigating actions and controls in place to manage these risks, and how these risks have changed over the period are set out below:
+The emerging and principal risks and uncertainties facing the Company, together with a summary of the mitigating actions and controls in place to manage these risks, and how these risks have changed over the period are set out below: